SoftwareAG/c8y-docs/content/web/upgrade-bundle/migration-angular-12.md

 - If you use Jest (JavaScript Testing Framework) check [Jest - Angular IVY](https://thymikee.github.io/jest-preset-angular/docs/guides/angular-ivy) for the configuration.

 > **Info:** Deep imports are not supported.
-For example, you need to import from `@c8y/ngx-components/asset-navigator` but not from `@c8y/ngx-components/asset-navigator/services/asset-service`.
+For example, you must import from `@c8y/ngx-components/asset-navigator` but not from `@c8y/ngx-components/asset-navigator/services/asset-service`.

 > **Info:** If you use Visual Studio Code, make sure that in the Angular Language Service Plugin the option `"Use legacy View Engine language service"` is not selected.